jinenv/faye/docs/architecture-evolution.md

 - **Onboarding**:
   - `/start` logic existed but did not integrate with a relational database.
-  - Starter Esprits and nyxies were tracked only in JSON (or not persisted properly).
+  - Starter Esprits and faylen were tracked only in JSON (or not persisted properly).

 - **Summon**:
   - Used JSON as well (e.g. “add summoned Esprist to `inventory.json`”).